Downard History, Family Crest & Coats of Arms

 Early Origins of the Downard family

 The surname Downard was first found in Wiltshire.
 Originally from Normandy, the name was originally spelt Dannet, for De Anet or D'Alneto.
-D'Alnai is mentioned at the Battle of Hastings (Wace) as 'Sire d'Alnai.'
+D'Alnai is mentioned at the Battle of Hastings as 'Sire d'Alnai.'

-Important Dates for the Downard family
+Early History of the Downard family

 This web page shows only a small excerpt of our Downard research.
 Another 278 words (20 lines of text) covering the years 1246, 1296, 1500, 1577, 1648 and 1663 are included under the topic Early Downard History in all our PDF Extended History products and printed products wherever possible.